-Importantly, this scheme has been subject to a process of pre-application engagement with officers at the local planning authority the London Borough of Camden (LBC), and also Historic England (HE).
+1.4 Importantly, this scheme has been subject to a process of pre-application engagement with officers at the local planning authority the London Borough of Camden (LBC), and also Historic England (HE).
 This process has introduced the wider vision for the use and revitalisation of the Site, as well as the various intended phases of works that will be implemented to achieve this.
-At this stage officers at LBC have requested that these Phase 1A works be subject an application for consent, although they have raised no objection to these specific proposals, and have also described this process in correspondence as a "... purely a procedural matter" (24 February 2022).
-During preapplication discussions with both the LBC and HE, both parties have expressed support for the principle of the Applicant's wider vision for the Heals Building.
+At this stage officers at LBC have requested that these Phase 5 works be subject an application for consent, although they have raised no objection to these specific proposals.
+During pre-application discussions with both the LBC and HE, both parties have expressed support for the principle of the Applicant's wider vision for the Heals Building.